pleyad/atmt/assignments/04/labrador.md

 | | Tom deeped the wood. |
 | | Tom has made the woods. |

-However, most of the time, different values of \gamma do not seem to make a large difference in the output, sometimes only reordering the hypotheses:
+However, most of the time, different values of $\gamma$ do not seem to make a large difference in the output, sometimes only reordering the hypotheses:

 | | |
 | --- | --- |